Highland Fencible Corps: Sutherland Fencibles (1779)

-French Revolutionary Wars and the Irish Rebellion of 1798
+French Revolutionary Wars and Irish Rebellion of 1798

 Grant or Strathspey Fencibles (1793)

-Engraving of Sir James Grant with a view of the Grant or Strathspey Fencibles by John Kay.
+1798 portrait of Sir James Grant with the Strathspey Fencibles in the background.

-The Grant or Strathspey Fencibles were raised when Sir James Grant of Grant, having offered to raise a regiment, he obtained permission to do so, and two months after the declaration of war by France, the regiment was assembled at Forres in the end of April, 1793.
+The Grant or Strathspey Fencibles were raised when Sir James Grant, 8th Baronet, having offered to raise a regiment, he obtained permission to do so, and two months after the declaration of war by France, the regiment was assembled at Forres in the end of April, 1793.
 With the exception of 41 Scottish Lowlanders, three Englishmen, and two Irishmen, the regiment consisted of Highlanders.
 On 5 June it was embodied and inspected by Lieutenant-general Alexander Leslie, marched to the southward in August, and quartered successively in most of the towns in the south of Scotland.

-Whilst stationed at Dumfries in 1795, a mutiny broke out amongst the Strathspey Highlanders.
+Whilst the fencibles were stationed at Dumfries in 1795, a mutiny broke out amongst the Strathspey Highlanders.
 A spirit of jealousy and distrust of their officers had taken deep root in the breasts of the men, in consequence of an attempt that had been made the preceding year at Linlithgow, to induce them to extend their service, which was confined to Scotland.
 They erroneously conceived that there was a design to entrap them; a suspicion which appears to have originated in the conduct of the officers, some of whom did not explain the nature of the proposals to their men, whilst others entirely mistook their import and meaning.